GitTools/GitVersion/CONTRIBUTING.md

 ## Writing Tests

 We have made it super easy to write tests in GitVersion.
-Most tests you are interested in are in `GitVersionCore.Tests\IntegrationTests`.
+Most tests you are interested in are in `GitVersion.Core.Tests\IntegrationTests`.

 There is a scenario class for each type of branch.
 For example MasterScenarios, FeatureBranchScenarios etc.